 What is known is that Raymon became ill after arriving at Camp O’Donnell and was put in the camp hospital.
 According to medical records kept by the hospital staff, Pvt.
 Raymon O. Edens died on Saturday, May 9, 1942, from malaria and dysentery.
 He was buried in the camp cemetery in Section D, Row 8, Grave 4.

-After the war, the remains of Pvt.
-Raymon O. Edens were positively identified by the U.S. Remains Recovery Team.
+After the war, Pvt.
+Raymond O. Edens’ remains were positively identified by the U.S. Remains Recovery Team.
 At the request of his family, he was buried at the new American Military Cemetery at Manila in Section A, Row 15, Grave 93.
 Since his name was “Raymon” on his dog tags, the Army insisted it was used on his cross.